rreece/markdown-memo/README.md

 -   Check-out this package and possible rename the `markdown-memo` directory as your project.
 -   Put some `.md` files in that directory.
--   In those files, just start writing the leading `h1` heading.
+-   In those files, just start writing the `h1` heading.
-    There's no need for additional markup or html).
+    There's no need for additional markup or html.

         Chapter
         =================================